 The candied nuts will last for 2 or more weeks and are best stored at room temperature, not in the fridge.

-If you love getting your crunch on with a handful of nuts, I have some more recipes that you can dive into:
+If you love getting your crunch on with a handful of nuts or diving into a holiday dip, then I have some more recipes for you to try:

 - Rocky Road Chocolate

 - Dark Chocolate Rocky Road